Cycling can make your hands buzz like a beehive or, worse, put your fingers to sleep.

 Hand discomfort is usually caused by improper bike fit.
 But poor riding technique also plays a role.
 Gripping the bar in one position for long periods is a sure way to make hands and fingers feel like an electrical current is running through them.

-Give These a Try
+Give These Methods a Try to Prevent Tingling Hands from Bicycling

-Check bike fit.
+Check your bike fit.
 As noted above, it’s always tempting to make your bike look like your favorite pro’s mount.
 If your handlebar is low in relation to the saddle, or your reach to the bar is too great for your arm length coupled with your torso length, you’ll need to tilt forward excessively.
 This puts too much weight on your hands.
 The result is compressed nerves that cause numb fingers.

 There’s no accepted formula for top tube/stem length on a road bike.
 It’s always safer to err on the side of a bar that’s too high and too close.
 Many road riders have evolved to a slightly more upright position for greater comfort.
 With a higher bar, more weight is borne by your rear end rather than your arms and hands.
 You can always change stems to increase the reach.